 Component 5: U.S.-based training and mentoring program (TMP) for LMIC fellows

 LMIC fellows will be required to participate in a 2-3 month TMP in-residence at UC to ensure that they take full advantage of unique resources and capacities of UC that may not be available in some LMICs.
 LMIC fellows will also strengthen their relationship with their UC mentors and their research teams with the goal to positively impact fellows’ long-term career trajectory following GloCal.
-In addition to spending critical time with their primary UC mentor, this program will be tailor-made for each fellow’s specific needs, and provide structured-learning (such as UCSF’s Training in Clinical Research (TICR) 4-week Summer Clinical Research Workshop), skills development, and scientific network and community strengthening that includes LMIC fellows, other postdoctoral trainees at UC, faculty, and the GloCal Leadership Group.
+In addition to spending critical time with their primary UC mentor, this program will be tailor-made for each fellow’s specific needs and provide structured-learning (such as UCSF’s Training in Clinical Research (TICR) courses), skills development, and scientific network and community strengthening that includes LMIC fellows, other postdoctoral trainees at UC, faculty, and the GloCal Leadership Group.

 As part of your application, you will need to develop a draft plan with your UC mentor to spend 2-3 months of your yearlong fellowship at your mentor’s UC campus.
 Of note, once an applicant is accepted to the program it takes GloCal about 4 months to process forms, for a fellow to schedule a visa appointment at the US embassy, etc. Thus, while you will come to the US for orientation around the middle of July, it may not be possible for you to extend your stay in the US to visit UC following orientation, and you may need to return later in the fellowship year to complete this requirement.

 Component 6: UPCH/GloCal Certificate in Global Health Research